 In Hämeenlinna, people gather every day at 9 am by the daily management boards and go through the pre-determined issues in a concise meeting lasting 5 to 10 minutes.
 Topics to be monitored included indicators related to delivery capacity, occupational safety observations, 5S indicators and ongoing development projects.

-Efficiency in logistics processes by improving the flow of information
+Efficiency in logistics processes by improving the information flow

 A short daily meeting improves the flow of information and ensures that important information is passed on to every employee.
 Transparency and more efficient information flow thus become real benefits of daily management.

 “Metrics based on customer promise and things specified on the meeting board guide us to focus on the essentials.
 The daily meeting also ensures that the potential challenges of everyday activities come to the fore more easily when time is set aside for them each day.
-In this way, they can also be solved more agilely,” sums up Heinilä.
+In this way, they can also be solved more agilely,” Heinilä sums up.

 Daily management benefits us as well as the customer